‘Ignis’ is a Latin word and its meaning is fire.

 Batholiths are huge masses of solidified magma.

-They vary in size; some are as much as several hundred kilometers across and thousands of kilometers thick.
+These types of rocks vary in size; some are as much as several hundred kilometers across and thousands of kilometers thick.

 Sill is the horizontal intrusion of solidified magma between the layers of preexisting rocks.